18.104.22.168 Public Influence on Legislation

 - The American Affordable Healthcare bill in 2010 was introduced after being a major factor in the preceding election campaign; a democratic election allowed people to express their views.

 - It is also possible to conduct negotiation without such a clear electoral mandate.
 In England, a low-profile example came from the desire to renegotiate the relationship between landowners and those who wanted to ramble on the land.
 There are clear economic advantages in having legislation to protect property rights, including the need for farmers to have some incentive to work on the land (3.2.1), but there are social benefits in allowing public access to areas of natural beauty.
 The Countryside and Rights of Way Act was introduced in 2000 to create a compromise, resulting in the published Rights of way and accessing land.
 The Labour government had made a manifesto pledge to introduce a “right to roam”, and had then won an election, but the interests of the landowners were catered for in the House of Lords by revising the legislation prior to its approval – as reported by the BBC: Right to roam bill under scrutiny.

 - The American right to own guns is seen by some people as a constitutional right, and by others as increasing the incidence of gun crime and threatening everyone’s security.
-This is a contentious issue, which arouses strong feelings, but political debate was suppressed in a divided Senate – as reported by the Washington Post on 17 April 2013, in an article entitled Senate bill to extend background checks killed by filibuster.
+This is a contentious issue, which arouses strong feelings, but regulations to strengthen background checks were voted down in a divided Senate – as reported in a Guardian article, Senate fails to pass new gun control restrictions in wake of Orlando shooting.

 - The Countryside and Rights of Way Act, in contrast, was not central to the government’s programme so people’s votes could not be assumed to indicate their support for that particular issue.
 It was a manifesto pledge, though, so the negotiation was launched.

 - Gun control, although an important issue, has not been central to either political party’s programme so elections haven’t provided a basis to launch a renegotiation.